Graduate Study

 - Master of Professional Studies

-- Master of Science (Applied Material Science, Chemistry, Chemical Engineering, Civil Engineering, Computer Science, Electrical Engineering, Mathematical Sciences, Mechanical Engineering, Integrated Biosciences, Earth Sciences, Physics, and Water Resources Science), Master of Social Work
+- Master of Science (Applied Material Science, Chemistry, Chemical Engineering, Civil Engineering, Computer Science, Electrical Engineering, Mathematical Sciences, Mechanical Engineering, Integrated Biosciences, Earth Sciences, Physics, and Water Resources Science)

 - Master of Tribal Resource and Environmental Stewardship